 If you accepted the fact that you have a debt problem and that you have to stop spending money on things that lack importance, the next step is to actually deal with the reality of debt.
 This means understanding the fact that although the bank may be offering you loans and credits for personal needs or for business needs, it certainly does not hold back from taking it all away when payments are not made in time.
 You go from wanting it all to losing even the little you had.

 There are many online resources and finance blogs that can advise you how exactly to deal with your debt in your country and which debt tools to make use of.
 In Australia, for example, debtconsolidation.com.au shows us that consolidation tools such are repayment are the most preferred ones.
-A repayment plan of your home loan would look like this:

 In other countries, people prefer to make one big loan, so they can cover all the other small ones.The most important focus of this strategy is that you will no longer risk missing payments and getting into more problems, because there is only one big problem that you have to worry about.
 It might sound a bit harsh, but having just one problem to deal with can be a life saver.